-For more information on watching your favorite TV shows without a cable subscription, check out our guide on Cable TV Alternatives.
+For more information on watching your favorite TV shows without a cable subscription, check out our guide on watching TV without cable.

 While you can watch local TV online, the best way is with an OTA antenna.
 Connecting one antenna to multiple TVs can sometimes be an ordeal depending on the signal strength in your area.
 I’ve seen situations where all the TV’s work fine with their own indoor antenna, but once the outdoor antenna is installed, no TV can get reception.

 These issues mainly result from improper installation of the coaxial cable and antenna cable splitters running from the antenna to the TV’s within the house.
 While simply connecting a bunch of coaxial cable might result in HDTV, often times it increases the installation time due to all the unnecessary signal troubleshooting.

 This article takes you through the steps you should take to avoid the common mistakes people make when installing their antenna for HDTV.
 It took me years to learn this, but taking the time to install something properly will save time fixing mistakes in the future.

 Step 1: Position the Antenna Properly

 Before you worry about connecting the antenna to multiple TVs, make sure there is optimal signal strength on one TV.
 Connect the antenna to one television.
 Ensure there are no coaxial cable splitters in the line.
 A grounding block should be the only thing between your TV and the antenna.